yhs968/NLPCollections/paper_summary.md

 <summary>
 <a href="https://nlp.stanford.edu/pubs/SocherHuvalManningNg_EMNLP2012.pdf">Semantic Compositionality through Recursive Matrix-Vector(2012)</a>
 </summary>

+- Contributions
+  - Matrix-vector representation of words + Recursive Neural Networks for semantic compositionality.
+  - Showed to work well for:
+    - learning compositionality for adverb-adjective pairs
+    - learning boolean operators of propositional logic
+    - sentiment detection
+    - learning the semantic relationships between words
+- How it works
+  - Matrix-vector representation of words
+    - Definition of compositionality
+      - The ability to learn vector representations for various types of phrases and sentences of arbitrary length.
+    - In terms of semantic compositionality, each words have two roles:
+      - operand/constituent
+        - a word(or a phrase) has a semantic meaning in itself.
+        - to express this role as an operand, a vector is attached to a word.
+      - operator
+        - a word(or a phrase) will change the meaning of nearby words
+        - to express this role as an operator, a matrix(linear transformation) is attached to a word.
+  - Recursive Neural Networks
+    - Split the inputs using a parse tree, and recursively composes the nodes using nonlinear transformations. i.e. applying recursive neural network on the nodes in a parse tree.
+- Limitations
+  - The performance is highly dependent on the parser.
+  - Too many parameters to learn
+  - Bias toward the topmost nodes in the parse tree
 </details>

 <details>
 <summary>
 <a href="http://www.aclweb.org/anthology/P14-1062">A Convolutional Neural Network for Modeling Sentences(2014)</a>
 </summary>

+- Contributions
+  - Proposes DCNN, which automatically learns semantic/syntatic compositionality
+  - DCNN automatically learns the feature graph, and does not rely on external parse tree.
+- Related Model: Max-TDNN
+  - Pros
+    - Sensitive to word orders
+    - Independent of external word features(e.g. parse tree)
+  - Weaknesses
+    - Narrow-type convolution: words at the margins are largely neglected
+    - Max-pooling: the order of feature occurences is ignored-
+- How it works
+  - A **Feature Map** is defined as the follows:
+    - Wide-type convolution: mitigates the problem of words at the margin being neglected.
+    - k-max pooling
+      - (fixed)k-max pooling on the input layer
+        - for a given sequence, accept only the top-k values as the output
+        - the input to the intermediate layers will be independent of the length of the input sentences
+      - Dynamic k-max pooling on the intermediate layers
+        - k is a function of the input sentence length
+    - Nonlinear transformation
+  - Mutiple Feature Maps are stacked to form a DCNN model
+- Properties
+  - Sensitive to the word orders
+  - **Convolution and pooling layers automatically build internal feature graphs over each inputs**
+  - k-max pooling allows to draw features from words located relatively far from each other
 </details>

 <details>
 <summary>
 <a href="http://emnlp2014.org/papers/pdf/EMNLP2014181.pdf">Convolutional Neural Networks for Sentence Classification(2014)</a>
 </summary>

+- Contribution
+  - Empirical evaluation of word-level CNNs for text classification tasks based on pretrained word embeddings(word2vec, Mikolov 2013).
+- How it works
+  - Comparison of CNN text classification models under various settings
+    - Models
+      - CNN + weight updates with random initialization
+      - CNN + static pretrained word embeddings
+      - CNN + pretrained word embeddings + fine tuning
+      - CNN + fined-tuned word embeddings + pretrained word embeddings
+  - CNNs + pretrained vectors + regularization(dropout, l2 regularization)
+- Results
+  - CNN text classifiers that leverage the pretrained vectors show state-of-the-art results in general, even without much tuning.
 </details>

 <details>
 <summary>
 <a href="https://arxiv.org/abs/1509.01626">Character-level Convolutional Neural Networks for Text Classifcation(2015)</a>
 </summary>

+- Contribution
+  - First character-level CNN model for text classification
+  - Comparable accuracy to traditional models, even without explicit features
+- Limitations
+  - Classification accuracy is somewhat questionable
 </details>

 # More Embeddings